Brad Keselowski: 2010

-2011
+2011: First Chase appearance

 For 2011, Keselowski moved over to Penske's long-time flagship car, the No. 2 Miller Lite-sponsored Dodge.
 The switch with Kurt Busch, who had driven the car since 2006, occurred due to a sponsorship change and consolidation of operations at the team.
 Royal Dutch Shell, who had most recently sponsored Kevin Harvick's No. 29 Chevrolet for Richard Childress Racing, signed on to sponsor Penske's second car, which Keselowski had been driving.
-At the insistence of Shell, the more experienced Busch was moved to the renumbered No. 22 Dodge and his crew went with him.
+At the insistence of Shell, the more experienced Busch was moved to the renumbered No. 22 Dodge, and his crew went with him.
 Keselowski, meanwhile, had his crew follow him to the No. 2 and the team's third unit, the No. 77 which had been driven by Sam Hornish Jr., was dissolved (its sponsor, Mobil 1, had left the team) and its operations merged with Keselowski's team.

 Keselowski's Nationwide Series crew chief Paul Wolfe replaced Jay Guy in the Sprint Cup Series; Todd Gordon became Keselowski's crew chief in the NASCAR Nationwide Series.

 Keselowski's 2011 Cup season began slowly, but starting in May his fortunes began to change.
 He won the pole for the 2011 Coca-Cola 600, and the following week, he was able to get the lead with nine laps to go and hold off a charging Dale Earnhardt Jr. to win the 2011 STP 400 at Kansas Speedway on fuel mileage.
 During his victory celebration, he ran out of fuel.